 Police Assistance Line

-If you have experienced crime other than a life-threatening or time-critical emergency, contact the Police Assistance Line on 13 14 44.
+If you have experienced crime other than a major or life-threatening emergency, contact the Police Assistance Line on 13 14 44.

 Crimes you can report to the Police Assistance Line include:

 - malicious damage, including graffiti

 - lost property.

 To report information which may help the police stop, solve or prevent a crime, phone Crime Stoppers on 1800 333 000.